Graham Greene (1904-1991)

 Diephouse, Daniel.
 "The Sense of Ends in Graham Greene and The Power and the Glory."
 On Greene as a traditional realist (as compared to the modernist authors Virginia Woolf and James Joyce).
-The Journal of Narrative Technique 20, 1 (Winter 1990) pp 22-41 [first page only, blurred, jstor].
+The Journal of Narrative Technique 20, 1 (Winter 1990) pp 22-41 [free at jstor].

 Higdon, David Leon.
 A review of Judith Adamson's Graham Greene: The Dangerous Edge.
 Modern Fiction Studies 37, 4 (Winter 1991) pp 793-4 [excerpt, muse].

 Jones, Grahame C. "Graham Greene and the Legend of Péguy."
 Contends that Greene's sense of Péguy as a Promethean figure, "willing to damn himself in protest against the damnation of others," preoccupies Greene's novels from Brighton Rock through The Heart of the Matter.
-Comparative Literature 21, 2 (Spring 1969) pp 138-45 [first page of article only, blurred].
+Comparative Literature 21, 2 (Spring 1969) pp 138-45 [preview or purchase, jstor].

 Mankiewicz, Joseph L. "Quiet American; Mankiewicz Version of Novel by Greene."
 A review of Joseph L. Mankiewicz's 1958 film version of The Quiet American.
 The reviewer begins, "It is evident that Joseph L. Mankiewicz has a better opinion of the title character in Graham Greene's The Quiet American than the British novelist had."
 New York Times 6 Feb.
 1958.